 ML Metrics Dashboard

 RapidFire AI offers a browser-based dashboard to automatically visualize all ML metrics and lets you control runs on the fly from there.
 Our current default dashboard is a fork of the popular OSS tool MLflow, and it inherits much of MLflow’s native features.
+The dashboard URI is printed when the rapidfireai server is started; open it in a browser.

 Tabs in the Dashboard